Vytez/Checklistable/docs/checklists/tales_of_vesperia/missable_events.md

 ### After Estelle Joins Back
 - [ ] In Mt.
 Temza, head up for **Compact of Remembrance** (Avenging Soldiers Part 2).
 - [ ] In Phaeroh's Crag, approach the **Phantom Rift**.
 Within Yormgen, speak with the Sage within the northern house and choose to rest when prompted (Extra Dungeon Part 1).
+- [ ] In Mantaic, speak with the Cow Boy.
+Hand over Poison Ward, Paralyze Ward and Stone Ward for **Flare Cape** (Cow Boy Part 3).
 - [ ] On the northwest continent, you can find **Yumanju** directly north of Mt.
 Temza, in a foggy forest.
 Speak with the Receptionist and that is it for now.
 In the meantime, prepare 900,000 Gald (Hotspring Part 1).
 This is also a good town in which to purchase cooking supplies.
-- [ ] In Mantaic, speak with the Cow Boy.
-Hand over Poison Ward, Paralyze Ward and Stone Ward for **Flare Cape** (Cow Boy Part 3).
 - [ ] In Myorzo, obtain the **Abyssion** from the Elder (Fell Arms Part 1).
 - [ ] In Nordopolica, arrange the warehouse near Belius' chambers for Specific, Paralyze Charm, Treat and 2,000 gald as the reward (Tidy Up The Warehouse Part 4).
 - [ ] In Capua Nor, go west to find Duke (Duke Final Part).
 - [ ] In Capua Torim, head towards the port to get the ship modified with **Salvage Crane** and the ability to **sail on shallow area** (Professor Sicily Part 3).
-- [ ] In Capua Torim, speak with the Round Spectacle Old Man to the right of the western stairs (standing in front of the ice-cream stall).
-You need seven kinds of Food Materials which you can buy at the shops (the shop at Yumanju carries every Food Materials).
+- [ ] In Capua Torim, speak with the old man to the right of the western stairs (standing in front of the ice cream stall).
+You need seven kinds of food materials which you can buy at the shops.
 For the knife, you need **Sharp Blade** and **Flare Stone**.
 Go to the western bar in Dahngrest, talk to the right Bartender for the **Kitchen Knife**.
-Report back to the Old Man for the **Seafood Stew** recipe (PS3 and Definitive Edition)
+Report back to the Old Man for the **Seafood Stew** recipe.
-- [ ] Once you have obtained the Salvage Crane, go to Capua Nor and head towards the signboard on the west.
-Accept to pay and exit out.
-At the NW of Zaude, there is a Harvest Point.
-Sail to it and check for a scene (PS3 and Definitive Edition)
-- [ ] In Heliord, speak with Pauly near the Blastia.
-Go east and defeat the enemies for Repede's Special skill which enables Mystic Artes and Repede's **Nanny** title (Children Lover)
 - [ ] In Dahngrest, head toward the inn.
-Flynn gets the **Emperor Of The Night** title (PS3 and Definitive Edition)
+Flynn gets the **Emperor Of The Night** title.
+- [ ] Once you have obtained the Salvage Crane, go to Capua Nor and head towards the signboard on the west for a scene.
+Accept to pay, then exit out.
+Northwest of Zaude, there is a harvest point.
+Sail to it and check for a scene.
+- [ ] In Heliord, speak with Pauly near the blastia.
+Go east and defeat the enemies for Repede's Special skill which enables Mystic Artes and Repede's **Nanny** title.

 ### Zaude
 - [ ] At the area with the Giganto, go up near the Main Gate for the **Maris Stella**.
 This is needed for Secret Mission 20 (PS3 and Definitive Edition)